“The absolute hands-down craziest 701 on the planet…”

 “We are just extremely proud that not only did this bike not get turned into scrap metal at a junkyard but that it is in all likelihood the trickest Husqvarna 701 supermoto on the planet.”

-Below, we get the full story on the build from Brian himself.
+Below, we get the full story on the build.

 Husqvarna 701 Supermoto: Builder Interview